The Short Version

 I work from: Washington, DC

-Homefront: outnumbered 3 to 1 by the women in my life: loving & gorgeous wife, five year-old terror toddler, and two year-old sister
+Homefront: outnumbered 3 to 1 by the women in my life: loving & gorgeous wife + two daughters.

 The Longer Version

 Things I was always interested in: politics, international affairs, technology, the Washington Redskins football team

 Fun fact: grew up across the street from one of the FBI agents who busted former DC mayor (and now city council member) Marion Barry for drug possession.